 For personal use, exploration, and social media — this doesn’t matter much.
 For commercial products, client work, or anything where legal exposure matters, it’s worth understanding.

-If we had to pick three for a realistic daily workflow:
+If we had to pick three for a realistic daily workflow today:

-- Ideogram for anything with text (logos, social graphics, posters)
+- Ideogram for anything with embedded text where Nano Banana Pro isn’t sufficient (logos, posters, social cards).

 And if you’re editing the generated images after — cropping, retouching, removing backgrounds — the AI Photo Editing Master skill handles that part.
 The AI Photo Editing course goes deeper if you want to build a full editing workflow.